-While guidance from CDPH does not allow for schools in grades 7-12 to reopen while Riverside County is in the purple tier, targeted in-person instruction may be offered pursuant to Cohorting Guidance that was provided to LEAs on September 4, 2020.
+While guidance from CDPH does not allow for schools serving grades 7-12 to reopen while Riverside County is in the purple tier, targeted in-person instruction may be offered pursuant to Cohorting Guidance that was provided to LEAs on September 4, 2020.
 The Cohorting Guidance provides a way for schools not yet permitted to reopen under state and local public health directives to provide in-person supervision, instruction, targeted support services, and facilitation of distance learning for some students, especially high-need student groups and students who may not be able to benefit fully from distance learning offerings.

 As of January 19, 2021, Riverside County had a case rate of 148.4 (new COVID-19 cases per day per 100,000 people), and an adjusted case rate of 95.9 (adjusted for number of tests performed).
-As such, the Perris Union High School District will offer specialized cohort in-person instruction based upon the following criteria and in conjunction with this COVID-19 Safety Plan (CSP):
+As such, The Perris Union High School District and it's dependent charter school, California Military Institute, will offer specialized cohort in-person instruction based upon the following criteria and in conjunction with this COVID-19 Safety Plan (CSP):